7hekaka/newcytosim/doc/main/faq.md

 **Do you know of coding tricks for making 3D simulations run faster?**
 </summary>
 </summary>
 You can investigate why it is slow by profiling the program.
-On Mac OSX, use Xcode's performance tools.
+On MacOS, use Xcode's performance tools.
 On Linux if you compiled with gcc, check this: https://www.thegeekstuff.com/2012/08/gprof-tutorial/
 </details>